John Wood (actor, born 1946): Career-Television

 Wood was a contestant in the 2004 edition of the Australian Dancing with the Stars.
 In 2007, Wood appeared on Channel Ten's tele-movie, Joanne Lees: Murder in the Outback, where he played barrister Grant Algie.
-He currently hosts Channel Nine's travel series Wine Me, Dine Me.
+Also in 2006, he hosted Channel Nine's travel series Wine Me, Dine Me.

 In 2009, Wood appeared in the drama The Cut on ABC1, in the historical dramatised documentary Rogue Nation, also on ABC1, and in Channel Nine's drama-series Underbelly: A Tale of Two Cities playing Murray Farquhar.

 In 2010, Wood had a recurring role in Offspring.
 In June 2011, it was announced that Wood had joined the cast of Neighbours for a six-month guest role as Martin Chambers.
 He made his first on screen appearance in September.

 In 2012, he appeared in Miss Fisher's Murder Mysteries, and had a recurring role in The Doctor Blake Mysteries.
 In 2013, Wood had a guest role on It's a Date (TV series).